Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 ### Visibility hook

 The visibility hook is currently used to hide the Cray modules of other CPE versions in a particular version of the CPE software stack.
+It is also used to hide the ``EasyBuild`` modules as users sometimes load these without loading the ``EasyBuild-user`` module.

 As the hook function is called many times during a single call to ``module avail`` some effort was done to make it efficient at the cost of readability.

-  * The data about the modules that should not be hidden is contained in a LUA script in ``mgmt/LMOD/VisibilityHookData``.
+  * The data about the Cray PE modules that should not be hidden is contained in a LUA script in ``mgmt/LMOD/VisibilityHookData``.
 This script is read via ``require`` so that it is cached and really processed only once.
 Furthermore, to make locating the script easy, the LUMI stack module stores the path and name in two environment